 Reevaluate The Task

-When your kiddo is having some hard times with their task, take a look at the whole picture and see if the task is perhaps too difficult and it needs to be adjusted.
+When your kiddo is having some hard times with their task, take a look at the whole picture and see if the job is perhaps too complicated, and it needs to be adjusted.

-MAYBE your little one didn’t get enough sleep the other night because you allowed video games in bed and didn’t know what time they actually fell asleep and waking them up at 8am to do school work is just too much pressure for them.
+MAYBE your little one didn’t get enough sleep the other night because you allowed video games in bed and didn’t know what time they fell asleep and waking them up at 8 am to do school work is just too much pressure for them.

 By the way, if you’re having trouble getting your child off electronics, you NEED to read 3 Easy Parent Tested Ways To Limit Daily Screen Time –(And Get A Happier Kid, Too)